AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 ---
 # Publish Setup {#publish-setup}

-The Publish Setup page settings determine how assets are delivered by default from Adobe Dynamic Media Classic servers to Web sites or applications.
+Adobe Dynamic Media Classic servers deliver assets by default to websites or applications, as determined by the Publish Setup page settings.
 If no setting is specified, the Adobe Dynamic Media Classic server delivers an asset according to a default setting on a Publish Setup page.
 For example, a request to deliver an image that does not include a resolution attribute yields an image with the Default Object Resolution setting on the Image Server page.

 Administrators can change the default settings on the Image Server, Image Renderer, and Vignette pages to establish default settings for delivering assets from servers.